210.236.2393 TDominguezRE@gmail.com

 The growth is real and accelerating.
 New Braunfels has been one of the fastest-growing cities in the entire country for several years running, and the development pressure shows.
 New communities are going up on what were recently open fields, I-35 has gotten noticeably harder during peak hours, and some longtime residents feel the town is losing something.
 For relocating families, this growth mostly means more options — newer schools, better retail, more builders to choose from — but it’s worth understanding that you’re moving into a city mid-transformation, not a settled small town.

 The commute situation deserves a direct conversation.
 New Braunfels works well if your job is in New Braunfels itself, you work remotely, or you’re hybrid and only driving to San Antonio a few days a week.
-If you’re commuting daily to San Antonio — especially downtown, the Medical Center, or Lackland — the drive on I-35 is a real daily cost.
+If you’re commuting daily to San Antonio, especially downtown, the Medical Center, or Lackland, the drive on I-35 is a real daily cost.
 Plan for 45–60 minutes on a normal day, more when there’s an accident or a major event.
-Families who underestimate this end up frustrated within six months.

-Seasonal tourism is the other thing worth naming honestly.
-Summer weekends in New Braunfels — particularly around the rivers and Gruene — bring significant visitor traffic.
+Seasonal tourism is the other thing worth knowing about.
+Summer weekends in New Braunfels, especially around the rivers and Gruene, bring tons of visitor traffic.
 For some families this adds to the energy of the place.
 For others it’s an annoyance they didn’t expect.
 If you prefer your weekends quiet and uncrowded, summer in New Braunfels is not that.

 Who New Braunfels Is Right For (And Who It’s Not)